2017 New England Patriots season: Week 6: at New York Jets

 Another interesting chapter was added to the Patriots-Jets rivalry at MetLife.
 With this victory over the Jets, quarterback Tom Brady earned his 187th regular season win.
 Brady surpassed Brett Favre and Peyton Manning as the NFL's sole all-time leader in regular season wins.
 While missing two key components of their defensive secondary, the Patriots were able to overcome a two touchdown deficit in the first half and were able to hold on to secure the victory on a final drive surge from the Jets.
 Star tight end Rob Gronkowski made his return to the lineup, and contributed two touchdowns as well as several other key catches in the victory.
-This game also marked the first time since Week 1 that Brady did not throw for 300 yards.
+This game also marked the first time since Week 1 that Brady did not throw for 300 yards in addition to the Pats third win in a row against the Jets since 2016.

 During this game, in the 4th quarter, a controversial play caused a Jets touchdown to be reversed by official review when it was found that Jets tight end Austin Seferian-Jenkins juggled the ball after being hit, resulting in a fumble, and didn't regain control until he was out of bounds which, by rule, is enforced as a turnover and a touchback.

 Week 7: vs. Atlanta Falcons

 For the first time since Week 3 of last season, the Patriots wore their all-blue Color Rush uniforms, for this Super Bowl LI rematch.
 The Patriots defense, for the first time this season, were able to hold an opposing quarterback under 300 passing yards, with Matt Ryan only logging 233.
 The defense also made key stops, including blocking a field goal, stopping the Falcons in the red zone resulting in a missed field goal, and stopping Atlanta on a 4th down attempt from the 1-yard line.
 During the game, an extremely dense fog covered the stadium for most of the contest, resulting in the television broadcast being forced to use their on-field cameras much more than normal.
 As the Chiefs had lost to Oakland on Thursday Night Football, the Patriots' win against the Falcons moved them into a three-way tie for the best record in the AFC with the Chiefs and Steelers.

+This was New England's 6th win against the Falcons since 2001.